 Baptism pictures our union with Christ in his death, burial and resurrection.
 These are the primary points of the gospel (1 Corinthians 15:3-4).
 Our salvation depends on his life, death and resurrection.
 Our forgiveness—being cleansed of sin—depends on him; our Christian life and future depend on him.

 Baptism symbolizes the death of the old self—the old person was crucified with Christ—died with Christ—buried with Christ in baptism (Romans 6:8; Galatians 2:20; 6:14; Colossians 2:12, 20).
 It pictures that we are identified with Jesus Christ—he united himself with humanity.
-We accept that his death was “for us,” and “for our sins.”
+We accept that he died “for us,” and “for our sins,” and that he was raised for us as well.
 We acknowledge that we have sinned, that we have a tendency to sin, that we are sinners who needed a Savior.
-We acknowledge our need to be cleansed, and that this cleansing came through the death of Jesus Christ.
+We acknowledge our need to be cleansed, and that this cleansing came through Jesus Christ.

 Baptism is one of the ways that we confess Jesus Christ as our Lord and Savior.
-We are saved by what he did, not by the way we responded.
+We are saved by what he did, not by the way we respond.
 Therefore, the emphasis in baptism should be on what Jesus did, not on our faith or acceptance.
-The only reason that we can show our response of faith is because he is already committed to us.
 Baptism is not a memorial of our faith — it is a memorial of Jesus’ faithfulness toward us.
+The only reason that we can show our response of faith is because he has already made a commitment to us.
+Our faith may falter, but his faithfulness toward us will not.

 Raised with Christ